casdoor/casdoor-website/docs/how-to-connect/cas.md

 ### An example

-Here is an offical example <https://github.com/apereo/cas-sample-java-webapp>, which contains an example web app utlizing the offical CAS java client <https://github.com/apereo/java-cas-client>.
-By going through this example we will illustarte how to connect to Casdoor via CAS.
+Here is an offical example <https://github.com/apereo/cas-sample-java-webapp>, which contains an example web app utilizing the offical CAS java client <https://github.com/apereo/java-cas-client>.
+By going through this example, we will illustrate how to connect to Casdoor via CAS.

 :::note